-There will be one written exam covering all courses.
-The exam is acc. to §4, Art.
+There will be individual exams for every course acc. to §4, Art.
 2, No. 1 ER B.Sc.
 "Information Engineering and Management".

 Successful passing of semesters 1-4 (keys [IW1...]) with at maximum two modules left to complete, not considering the internship [IW1EXPRAK] and "Business and Public Law" [IW1INJURA] modules.